Every computer comes with a set of fonts pre-installed as standard. What you probably didn’t know is that some of those fonts rock for presentations!

-Without further hesitation here are my 5 classic presentation fonts that will look good in any presentation, if you know how to use them correctly!
+These are the five classic presentation fonts that will look good in any PowerPoint or Keynote presentation if you know how to use them correctly!

-The beauty of Helvetica is in its neutrality.
-It is a font that can blend to any style, almost like that a chameleon in the font world.
+The beauty of Helvetica is in its neutrality, a font that can blend to any style, like that of a chameleon in but in the font world.

 If I could summarise Helvetica in one sentence, it would be: “Clarity with complete simplicity.”